annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 Do additional features increase housing prices?

-Which bedroom configurations are most commonly available?
+What are the most commonly available bedroom configurations (studio, 1, 2,3...)?

 Which realtor offers better value-for-money in each Estate?